Syn-chromatic/Syn-chromatic/FULL_README.md

 ## Levenshtein Algorithm — [Repo](https://github.com/syn-chromatic/levenshtein-distance)
 A Python project that implements the Levenshtein distance algorithm to measure the similarity between two strings.
 The algorithm calculates the minimum number of single-character edits (insertions, deletions, or substitutions) required to transform one string into another.
-This efficient and versatile algorithm has applications in fields such as natural language processing, data cleansing, and spell checking.
+This efficient and versatile algorithm has applications in fields such as natural language processing, data cleansing, spell checking, and search engines.

 ## Discord Bot Automatic Background Removal — [Repo](https://github.com/syn-chromatic/discord-bg-removal-bot)